explosivegaming/FactorioSoftmodManager/README.md

 ## Install
 `fsm install [name] [dir] [options]`

 The main feature of this script, allows you to download and install softmods or full scenarios.
 The name given will be looked up on the index database to retive a json file, this json file can then be used to get the download location and any dependieces that are required.
 If a sceanrio is given as the name then all the modules for that secnario are downloaded; if a collection is given then all the submodules of that collection and their dependieces will be downloaded; if it is a module then the module and its dependices will be downloaded.
 If there are optional dependices then the user will be asked if their want these to be installed or not.
 Once all are installed then starting the scenario will load all of the modules and their data.
+The name of the module can include @X.Y.Z if you wish to ask for a version rather than using the -v option.

 __Options:__
 * -y, --yes-all: will skip all promts using the default values